StablecoinGENIUS.com

 Where GENIUS Reaches

-The gaps matter as much as the coverage.
-Pure DeFi paths (Uniswap, Aave, Lido) show minimal GENIUS exposure — §3 and §6 only.
-This doesn't mean they're unregulated; it means the GENIUS Act's PPSI framework doesn't directly address permissionless protocol interactions.
-Separate regulatory frameworks (SEC, CFTC) apply there.
+What's missing matters: Pure DeFi paths (Uniswap, Aave, Lido) show minimal GENIUS exposure — §3 and §6 only.
+This doesn't mean unregulated.
+It means the GENIUS Act's PPSI framework doesn't directly address permissionless protocol interactions.
+Separate frameworks (SEC, CFTC) apply there.